letsgetrusty/jsrmx/readme.md

 - `-n`, `--name` - A JSON path to use for filenames
 - `-p`, `--pretty` - Pretty-print output objects (default)
 - `-c`, `--compact` - Compact single-line output objects
+- `-u`, `--unescape` - List of field paths to convert from escaped string to nested JSON

 #### Example